Length guide

 How to convert inches to cm

 Inches and centimetres show up constantly in clothing sizes, product dimensions, height, and forms.
-This guide keeps the conversion simple and more interesting to read.
+Once you broaden out from that pair, the same metric-versus-imperial question also appears with feet, metres, yards, and miles.
+This guide keeps the core conversion simple while helping the wider Length section make more sense.

 Quick answer

-Multiply inches by 2.54 to get centimetres.
-Divide centimetres by 2.54 to go back the other way.
+Multiply inches by 2.54 to get centimetres and divide centimetres by 2.54 to go back the other way.
+For feet, metres, yards, and miles, use the direct converter that matches the unit you are starting with.

-It is one of the easiest places to make a small but annoying mistake, especially when one website uses imperial and another uses metric.
+It is one of the easiest places to make a small but annoying mistake, especially when one source uses imperial and another uses metric.
+Once that happens, people often run into the same problem with feet, metres, yards, and miles too.

 This one is cleaner than most conversions because the official modern relationship is exact: